MarcinKilarski/Website-Audit/seo.md

 An anchor text refers to text used in a link pointing to your page, informing users and search engines of the page content.
 It is used as a ranking signal and will help your site show up in the search results for similar queries.

-It is vital that some of your backlinks contain your primary or secondary keywords, also called‘exact-match anchors’.
+It is vital that some of your backlinks contain your primary or secondary keywords, also called‘exact-match anchors'.
 However, having only links could indicate to Google and Bing that you are trying to manipulate the search results.
-The search engines know that sites use a variation of anchor texts when linking to other sites, such as URLs, the business name, the text ‘click here’ or ‘website’ and many more.
+The search engines know that sites use a variation of anchor texts when linking to other sites, such as URLs, the business name, the text ‘click here' or ‘website' and many more.

 Therefore, if you run a link building campaign, remember to diversify your anchor text.
-The majority of them should be ‘branded anchors’, which are links containing your brand name.
+The majority of them should be ‘branded anchors', which are links containing your brand name.
 This could be your company name or a product name.

 If your exact-match anchors outweigh the branded anchors, this may send a spam signal.
 Generally, your target keyword should not be in more than 10% of links.
 When this percentage is higher, you have two solutions: add more backlinks with the branded anchor or changing your anchor texts from your keyword to your company name.